ypcs/docker-base/README.md

-# docker
+# Base images for containers etc.

-Misc scripts for building Docker images
+This repository contains various scripts for generating somewhat standardized Debian/Ubuntu base images for containers and other usages.

 Docker images built using these scripts are available at Docker Hub: [ypcs/debian](https://hub.docker.com/r/ypcs/debian) and [ypcs/ubuntu](https://hub.docker.com/r/ypcs/ubuntu).
 ## Debian images